-Okay, so there’s lots of legal stuff to get you married in Australia, but luckily we’re one of the easiest countries in the world to get married!
+Okay, so there’s lots of legal stuff to get you married in Australia, but luckily we’re one of the easiest countries in the world to marry.

 Here’s a step by step guide to help you along the way …

-- Firstly, you must give at least one month’s notice of your intent to be married by sending a completed Notice of Intended Marriage to me (postal details are on the form).
-For example if you’d like to marry on 17th October 2015, the celebrant must have received your completed and signed Notice of Intended Marriage by 17th September 2015.
+- Firstly, you must give at least one month’s notice of your intent to be married (I can email you a form – but if you book with me you’ll complete the form through my software).
+If you’d like to marry on 17th October 2024, I need to have received your completed and signed Notice of Intended Marriage (NoiM) before 17th September 2024.
 But, this is something you can do early – like up to 18 months early!
 Do it now – get it done and avoid the stress.

-- You must sign the form in front of an approved witness such as a Justice of the Peace (me!!), Solicitor, Doctor or Police Officer (the category of person approved is listed on the Notice).
-If you are outside Australia the witness must be an official at the Australian Embassy or Consulate OR a Notary Public (again, check the form).
+- You must sign the form in front of an approved witness such as a Justice of the Peace, Celebrant, Solicitor, Doctor or Police Officer (the category of person approved is listed on the Notice).
+If you’re outside Australia the witness must be an official at the Australian Embassy or Consulate OR a Notary Public (again, check the form).

 - You must show me the original ID documents required to prove your date of birth, place of birth and identity before the ceremony starts (example is driver’s licenses and either birth certificate or passport) and these can be scanned through to me.

 - You must prove through original documentation that any previous marriage has ended and you are free to marry again (for example divorce certificate or death certificate of previous spouse).

 - Consider whether you are both able to understand the English language.
-If this is not the case you must provide a registered official interpreter (there will be an additional charge for this).
+If this is not the case you must provide a registered official interpreter (hint: not your cousin – unless they’re a registered interpreter).

 - One of the couple must have reached the age of 18, no two people under the age of 18 can marry.
 If one party to the marriage is under 18, parental consent will be required.